Compare maternity options: labour ward, birth centre or home birth

 A Royal College of Obstetricians and Gynaecologists (RCOG) spokesperson said: 'Women’s birth plans should be followed as closely as possible.
 Please check with your local maternity as to the birthing options available.'

-If you go into labour, call your maternity team for advice.
+If you go into labour, call your maternity team for advice and let them know if you have suspected or confirmed coronavirus.

-When you arrive you should notify them of your attendance when on the hospital premises but before entering the hospital.
+When you arrive you should notify them of your attendance before entering the hospital and you'll be met by staff who will take you to a suitable room.

 You will also be tested for coronavirus.
 This currently involves swabs being taken from your mouth and nose and you may also be asked to cough up sputum (a mixture of saliva and mucus).